indeedhat/gamectl/README.md

 ## Directory structure
 - **.temp/** used for creating temp files during world download process
+- **.config/** this is where the yaml files for setting up the game servers live
+- **cmd/** this is where the main function for the binary lives
+- **configs/** example crap for congfigs
-- **app/** this is where the backend logic exists
+- **internal/** this is where the backend logic exists
-- **assets/** this is where all the public available assets exist (css, js, images etc.)
+- **web/assets/** this is where all the public available assets exist (css, js, images etc.)
-- **config/** this is where the yaml files for setting up the game servers live
-- **views/** this is where the template files exist (they need to be .tmpl files currently but i can change that to .html if you prefer)
+- **web/views/** this is where the template files exist (they need to be .tmpl files currently but i can change that to .html if you prefer)
 - **.env** the contents of this file get loaded as environment variables on boot